-Caitlyn has been an incredibly popular pick in season 12.
-Since the start of the year, she’s been rocking the bot lane with the new mythic item Galeforce.
-And from a traditional marksman, Caitlyn became the ultra-powerful hyper-carry that dominates League of Legends.
-Her current win rate isn’t as impressive as the one at the start of the season, but that doesn’t mean that Caitlyn isn’t a strong pick now too!
-Today we’ll talk about the 7 supports that synergize best with Caitlyn and how you can make this champion work in season 12!
+Caitlyn was an incredibly popular pick in season 12.
+And now again in League of Legends Season 13, according to gamers.
+In S12, she’d been been rocking the bot lane with the new mythic item Galeforce.
+Now, from a traditional marksman, Caitlyn has become the ultra-powerful hyper-carry that dominates League of Legends.
+It remains to be seen how this character’s effectiveness has changed from season to season.
+But today, we’ll talk about the 7 supports that synergize best with Caitlyn and how you can make this champion work this new LoL season!

-Keep in mind that you don’t our 7 choices aren’t the only viable option for Cait on Summoner’s Rift.
+Keep in mind that our 7 choices aren’t the only viable options for Cait on Summoner’s Rift.
 Truthfully, you can pair her with any champion that offers some form of CC or an engage tool.
 Caitlyn’s damage potential is incredibly high, but she cannot keep targets in place once her trap is down.
-Her long-range can’t keep up with many movement speed effects this season, so it’s best to have a support with a good mix of crowd control abilities.
+It is best to have a support character alongside her with a good mix of crowd control abilities.

 7 Best Supports for Caitlyn